-A range of sound exposure thresholds, from 202 dB re 1 μ Pa PK-PK to 212 dB re 1 μ Pa PK-PK, based on the findings of the Payne et al. (2008) and Day et al. (2016) studies, were applied in the acoustic modelling study.
-The Payne et al. (2008) 202 dB re 1 μ Pa PK-PK is considered to be associated with no impacts to benthic crustaceans (such as prawns, scampi and lobsters), whereas the 209-212 re 1 μ Pa PK-PK thresholds could be associated with some level of sub-lethal effects in these animals (Quijano and McPherson 2019).

-A PK sound level of 226 dB re 1 μPa PK was applied for sponges and corals (Heyward et al. 2018).
+Published sound exposure criteria do not currently exist for acoustic impacts to invertebrates but the available literature above provides an indication of the sound levels and distances within which some impacts may occur.
+A range of sound levels, from 202 dB re 1 $\mu$ Pa PK-PK to 212 dB re 1 $\mu$ Pa PK-PK, based on the findings of the Payne et al. (2008) and Day et al. (2016) studies, were applied in the acoustic modelling study and this risk assessment.
+The Payne et al. (2008) 202 dB re 1 $\mu$ Pa PK-PK is considered to be associated with no impacts to benthic crustaceans (such as prawns, scampi and lobsters), whereas the 209-212 re 1 $\mu$ Pa PK-PK thresholds could be associated with some level of sub-lethal effects in these animals (Quijano and McPherson 2020).
+A 213 dB re 1 $\mu$ Pa PK-PK level is considered as representative of levels that may result in sublethal effects and chronic mortality in molluscs and some other invertebrates based on Day et al. (2016b, 2017).